Hereford High School (Parkton, Maryland): Art

 The National Art Honor Society chapter at H.H.S. provides services such as face-painting for the homecoming dance, sponsorship of Youth Art Month activities, assistance at after-school art programs in the area, a House of Ruth (shelter for abused women) art supply fund, and more.
 It also hosts the high school's annual art auction and show, which exhibits student work.

 Theatre

 Several levels of Theatre classes are available to schedule.
 The department usually produces two to three shows each school year.
-Previously, Hereford partook in the Cappies program in the Baltimore area.
-But left the program in the 2012–2013 season.
-In the past, they have won awards for Best Musical (Pippin), Best Supporting Actor in a Musical (Adam Ziegel in Thoroughly Modern Millie), Best Comedic Actress (Taylor Page in Thoroughly Modern Millie), Best Female Vocalist (Katherine Crowe in Pirates of Penzance and Julienne Gede in The Secret Garden), Best Costumes (Abby Urbanas, Steph Parks, Hannah Morgan in The Secret Garden and Kaitlin Philipp, Laura Pederson in Pippin), Lead Actress in a Musical (Mika Kauffman in Seussical) and, under the direction in past years of Lee Waters, members of the theatre program as well as the program as a whole won a number of awards at the All State Theatre Festival, held annually at Magruder High School in Montgomery County.
+Previously, Hereford partook in the Cappies program in the Baltimore area, but left the program in the 2012–2013 season.
+Members of the theatre program as well as the program as a whole have won a number of awards at the All State Theatre Festival, held annually at Magruder High School in Montgomery County.
 Because of this continually evolving program, the actors have been able to perform songs on the stage at the landmark Hippodrome Theatre on Eutaw Street in downtown Baltimore.
 They have also won awards at the yearly trip to the Pennsylvania Renaissance Festival.
 Other theatre related extracurricular activities include the Improv Troupe and Drama Club.